Bigonville

-Bigonville (/fr/; Bungeref, Bondorf) is a small town in the commune of Rambrouch, in western Luxembourg.
-As of 2024, the town has a population of 583.
+Bigonville (/fr/; Bungeref, Bondorf) is a small town in the commune of Rambrouch, in western Luxembourg, near the border with Belgium.
+As of 2025, the town has a population of 572.

 Bigonville was a commune in the canton of Redange until 1 January 1979, when it was merged with the communes of Arsdorf, Folschette, and Perlé to form the new commune of Rambrouch.
 The law creating Rambrouch was passed on 27 July 1978.

-On 23 December 1944, as part of the larger Battle of the Bulge, the 4th Armored Division along with supporting elements engage from the south of Boginville the 5th Fallschirmjäger Division.
+On 23 December 1944, as part of the larger Battle of the Bulge, the 4th Armored Division along with supporting elements engage from the south of Bigonville the 5th Fallschirmjäger Division.
 On 24 December, the 4th Armored Division's 37th Tank Battalion (commanded by then Lieutenant Colonel Creighton Abrams) and 53rd Armored Infantry Battalion enter Bigonville and clear out the Fallschirmjägers.
-On 25 December, the sector is under the control of the 26th Infantry Division.
+On 25 December, the sector fell under the control of the 26th Infantry Division.
 A memorial exists in Bigonville, honoring the 4th Armored Division.